kjonina/US_Complaints/README.md

 # US_Complaints

-This data was got from https://www.kaggle.com/cfpb/us-consumer-finance-complaints
+This data was collected from https://www.kaggle.com/cfpb/us-consumer-finance-complaints

 # Investigative Questions
 The following are the questions that will be answered